Drug Enforcement Administration, Department of Justice.

 Start Supplemental Information

-The DEA received 288 comments which addressed issues that are outside the scope of this final order.
-The comments were general in nature and raised issues of specific medical illnesses, medical treatments, and medication costs and therefore, are outside of the scope of this Final Order for 2018 and do not impact the original analysis involved in finalizing the 2018 aggregate production quotas.
+Out of Scope Comments: DEA received comments on issues outside the scope of this final order.
+The comments were general in nature and raised issues of specific medical illnesses, medical treatments, and medication costs, and therefore, are outside of the scope of this Final Order for 2020 and do not impact the original analysis involved in finalizing the 2020 APQ.

 |Temporarily Scheduled Substances|